 My Cheat Meal Doesn’t Usually Stop at One Meal

 I am super awesome at sticking with workouts and clean eating…for about 3-4 weeks.
-I get excited about a workout program, I’m committed to following the exercise and eating plans to a T because I want the best results possible, I say no to the occasional cheat meal my husband allows himself, make sensible choices eating out, and get killer results.
+I find a workout program that really excites me, I’m committed to following the exercise and eating plans to a T because I want the best results possible, I say no to the occasional cheat meal my husband allows himself, make sensible choices eating out, and get killer results.

 Then I allow myself one cheat meal because “I’m human” and “I deserve a treat” and it turns into a cheat day, which turns into a skipped workout, which turns into my regaining all of my weight within a few days.
 Days, I said.
 Four weeks of work lost in 4 days.
 Please tell me I’m not the only one that does this.
 (Darn you, breakfast tacos!)

 The question is – how do we come back from this?
 How do we resist the binging and laziness that got us into bad health in the first place, and that want to take us back there?
 And if we do lose some or all of our progress, how do we keep from completely throwing in the towel on our health?

 Einstein’s Cheat Meal

 Albert Einstein had this same problem.
 He once swore that he was just going to have two slices of pizza at a party, then binged on an entire pizza and a 6-pack of Dos Equis.